-Louise Lessél is a Danish New Media artist and Creative Technologist based in New York.
-She creates digital projections and interactive installations and scenography, and has been involved in the live performance industry for 10 years, mostly working with music, light and theater artists, to bring new visions to life.
+Louise Lessél is a Danish New Media Artist and Creative Technologist based in New York.
+She creates sculptural artworks, digital projections and interactive installations and scenography, and has been involved in the live performance industry for 10 years, mostly working with music, light and theater artists, to bring new visions to life.

 She is the lead technologist on interactive projects for companies like DE-YAN, Candystations, ZeroSpace, James Clar Studio, Future Media Lab, for clientele like Disney, Amazon Studios, Snap Inc., and Superblue, and has spent the last few years working with big names artists and fringe performances alike, from experimental opera to live motion captured performances.

 Louise holds two degrees in Interaction Design and Computer Science from Aalborg University and the IT University of Copenhagen, and a degree in Interactive Arts, from Tisch School of the Arts, New York University.

 Her background covers R&D in Camera & Sensor technologies, VR, AR, Motion capture, Volumetric capture, Game Design, Exhibition design, Projection mapping and Live performance technologies, Physical computing and Lighting design.

 She teaches workshops and creates educational resources for the university and open source community.

 Previously exhibited New Media artworks include the internationally renowned installation ‘The Wave’, made at the artist collective Vertigo, in Denmark.
 She is currently working on a series of sculptures around the communication patterns of fireflies and a VR piece on environmental collapse.